Moving to uni

 - Perfume or aftershave

-Depending on the accommodation you’re in, you'll need different kitchen supplies.
+Depending on your accommodation you'll need different kitchen supplies.

 Most self-catered accommodation will provide you with a kettle, toaster and microwave.
 Check your housing contract to find out what's included in your tenancy.

-- Plates, bowls and side plates (2 of each)
+- Plates, bowls and side plates (two of each)

 - Mugs and glasses

 - Microwavable container

 - Tupperware boxes

 - Food and drink – you might only need lunch foods and snacks if you're in catered accommodation